 All data are available for download.

 The Utö Atmospheric and Marine Research Station of Finnish Meteorological Institute is located on Utö Island (59º 46’50N, 21º 22’23E) at the outer edge of the Archipelago Sea, Baltic Sea.
-Currently, we are provided meteorological and marine observations and model data through open data portal (https://en.ilmatieteenlaitos.fi/open-data).
-More Utö site specific open data will be soon available, this data will include for example wave and current data, together with CTD data from the site.
+Utö site specific open data is available at https://swell.fmi.fi/Uto/.
+Operational meteorological and marine observations, and model data produced at FMI is available through open data portal (https://en.ilmatieteenlaitos.fi/open-data).